dpagendam/debugIIT/README.md

 # proportion that is wildtype versus WMel
 propWildtype = runif(1, 0.1, 0.3)

+# proportion of wildtype feamels that are in the mated state at equilibrium
+propMated = runif(1, 0.2, 0.8)

 ###### Numbers of houses for reference #######
 # Mourilyan has 256
 # South Johnstone has 237